How to generate the Design History File for your medical device

 • Note that a Vulnerability is not a standard Ketryx Configuration Item type in the same way as Requirements, Risks, or Software Items, but it is managed as a first-class record within the Ketryx platform

-• It is highly recommended to enable the Enable vulnerabilities as configuration items setting in your project's Advanced settings.
+• It is highly recommended to enable the Enable Vulnerabilities as Configuration Items setting in your project's Advanced Settings.
 This ensures that vulnerability impact assessments are treated as full configuration items, requiring them to be controlled before a release, which is critical for regulated environments.
 See WI-12 Variants and Versions

 Creation: